dspw/RCBWiFi/Resources/DSPW-RCB-WiFi.rst

 Using 16-channel headstages
 ----------------------------

-This is necessary because the difference between 16-channel and 32-channel headstages cannot detected in software, and has to be selected manually.
+This is necessary because the difference between 16-channel and 32-channel headstages cannot be detected in software and has to be selected manually.
-For RHD2132 with active channels 8 thru 24 select 16 and 8.
+For 16 channel RHD2132 headstage with active channels 8 thru 24 select 16 and 8.
+For 16 channel RHD2216 headstage with differential inputs select 16 and 1.

 RCB PA Attn Selection